 Primary Care is where most people experience NHS services for the first time with at least 90% of all health contacts taking place in primary care, in GP and dental practices and pharmacies.

-The Scottish Primary Care Research Network is the national primary care research network operating in Scotland.
+The NRS Primary Care Network is the national primary care research network operating in Scotland.
 The network was established in 2002 as a framework to co-ordinate national research activity in primary care.
-The overall aim of SPCRN is to increase the amount of research relevant to patient care undertaken in a primary care setting.
+The overall aim of the network is to increase the amount of research relevant to patient care undertaken in a primary care setting.

-SPCRN is funded by the Chief Scientist Office (CSO) to facilitate high quality, funded, research studies, both academic and commercial, which are relevant to primary care.
-SPCRN facilitates the timely, appropriate and effective recruitment and follow-up of patients in primary care settings and covers the entire range of clinical research areas.
+The NRS Primary Care Network is funded by the Chief Scientist Office (CSO) to facilitate high quality, funded, research studies, both academic and commercial, which are relevant to primary care.
+The network facilitates the timely, appropriate and effective recruitment and follow-up of patients in primary care settings and covers the entire range of clinical research areas.

 - disease prevention